tabokie/tabokie.github.io/_posts/2021-1-30-futex-reacquainted.md

 ## What's More

-Futex *blocks* threads.
-You should know how dangerous it could be in critical systems.
+We've seen how futex is driven to its limit by pthread, multiple syscall commands are brought to kernel for that purpose.
+But in 2016, driven by a stronger ordering requirement, a [redesign](https://github.com/bminor/glibc/commit/ed19993b5b0d05d62cc883571519a67dae481a14) from the ground up is merged into pthread library, abandoning those eye-catching optimizations from decade before.
+You are welcome to replay their debates on this matter.

+Futex *blocks* threads, which is powerful yet dangerous.
 That's why there are much more complexities behind their innocent looks.
 To go deeper, I found these kernel writeups to be most informative:

 [PI-futex](https://www.kernel.org/doc/Documentation/pi-futex.txt) to avoid priority inversion, which replies on [RT-mutex](https://www.kernel.org/doc/Documentation/locking/rt-mutex.txt) ([design](https://www.kernel.org/doc/Documentation/locking/rt-mutex-design.txt)) internally.